de4a-eu/de4a/README.md

 ```
 ## Starting up Connector
 Once you have all configuration parameters well configured (if not, review the logs to find out the problem), it is time to deploy the component into an applications server.
-Once you have deploy the `war` file, there are several **checks to ensure that the deployment was successful**:
+Once you have deployed the `war` file, there are several **checks to ensure that the deployment was successful**:
 - Open Swagger UI browsing: `http://host:port/swagger-ui/`
 	- Eg.: [eGovLab Connector](https://de4a-dev-connector.egovlab.eu/swagger-ui/)
 - Toop index page will be at root path: `http://host:port/`